 Mail.ru’s global depositary receipts slid for the first time in four days, slumping 10 percent, the most since Aug.
 15, at the close in London.

-USM’s unit Ardoe Finance Ltd. sold 15.5 million shares at $34.25 each, the arranger of the sale Morgan Stanley (MS) said in an e-mailed statement today.
+USM’s unit Ardoe Finance Ltd. sold 15.5 million shares at $34.25 each, the arranger of the sale Morgan Stanley (MS:US) said in an e-mailed statement today.
 That represents a stake of 7.4 percent in the Moscow-based company and raised Usmanov about $532.2 million.

 “The main shareholder sells after the company announces strong results and record dividends, which looks odd,” Konstantin Chernyshev, an analyst at UralSib in Moscow, said by phone today.
 That means the shareholder “doesn’t believe in further growth potential of the stock,” Chernyshev said.